giulianopz/giulianopz.github.io/about.md

 My cv is [here](https://giulianopz.github.io/cv/), in the unlikely event you need it.

 This blog deals with scattered thoughts and small hacks I need to jot down from time to time.
-You can find more interesting content in my idealistic [webring](./favorites.html).
+You can find more interesting content in my ideal [webring](./favorites.html).